ccsplit/misc_tools/Readme.md

 #### check_urls
 A tool to check a list of URLs and return the valid URLs to the console.
 If you specify the `-o|--output` flag it will also place them within the specified file.

+#### ip_hostname
+A tool to take a list/file of IPs, CIDRs etc and obtain the hostname for each of them using the system's DNS servers. _Currently it does not support using other resolvers. **I need to investigate how this can be done in Rust**_